ccste/CourseEnrollment/README.md

 # Course Enrollment Database

 ### Introduction
-The course enrollment system is designed to help organizations manage the course enrollment process each semester.
+The course enrollment database is designed to help organizations manage the course enrollment process each semester.
 The system allows students to browse and select courses, tutors to view which courses they would teach, and administrators to manage course information, student information, and tutor information.

 ### Minimum Viable Product
 The minimum viable product (MVP) for the course enrollment system includes the following features: